 The diaphragm of the fuel pump (P) is moved by pressure fluctuations in the engine crankcase.
-If it moves towards the engine, the inlet valve (E) on the pumps opens and the outlet valve (A) shuts and the pump sucks in fuel.
+If it moves towards the engine, the inlet valve (E) on the pump opens and the outlet valve (A) shuts, and the pump sucks in fuel.
 If the diaphragm swings back, the inlet valve (E) shuts and fuel is forced out through the outlet valve (A).
+A compensating chamber (W) between the fuel inlet in the carburettor and the pump inlet valve dampens oscillations in the fuel flowing past.
+The diaphragm of the chamber bends outwards towards the atmosphere if fuel accumulates through the inlet valve.
+If fuel is then sucked out by the pump, the diaphragm bends towards the fuel side.

-After the pump the fuel flows through the fine filter (F) This traps any residual dirt particles, but is not a substitute for a large-area filter, which must be fitted in the fuel flow before the carburettor.
+After the pump the fuel flows through the fine filter (F).
+This traps any residual dirt particles, but is not a substitute for a large-area filter, which must be fitted in the fuel flow before the carburettor.